eerkela/bertrand/docs/source/content/motivation.rst

 On an implementation level, Python achieves dynamic typing by storing a `pointer <https://en.wikipedia.org/wiki/Pointer_(computer_programming)>`_ to an object's type in its header.
-This adds a small overhead for every object Python creates - the size of a single pointer on the target system.
+This adds a small overhead for every object that Python creates - the size of a single pointer on the target system.
 We can observe this by running :func:`sys.getsizeof() <python:sys.getsizeof>` on a built-in Python type.

 .. doctest::